julianrees/academic-kickstart/content/home/techsummary.md

  # CSS class.
  css_class = ""
 +++

 **HOPO Therapeutics** develops best-in-class pharmaceuticals for the treatment of heavy metal contamination.
-This includes:
-- Environmental contaminants like lead and cadmium
-- Gadolinium that deposits in the body after exposure to MRI contrast agents
-- Radioactive elements such as plutonium, americium, and other actinides
+This includes environmental contaminants like lead and cadmium, gadolinium that deposits in the body after exposure to MRI contrast agents, and radioactive elements such as plutonium, and americium.

 Our class-leading heavy metal chelating agents have been optimized for maximum efficacy, safety, and oral availability, and are effective for both the treatment ***and*** prevention of heavy metal deposition.
 [More about our science.](/science)

-The oral formulation of our lead compound - 3,4,3-LI(1,2-HOPO) - has been granted Investigational New Drug status by the FDA, and we anticipate the launch of our first-in-human Phase I clinical trial in 2021.[Availability](/availability)
+The oral formulation of our lead compound - 3,4,3-LI(1,2-HOPO) - has been granted Investigational New Drug status by the FDA, and we anticipate a first-in-human Phase I clinical trial to begin in 2022.